drmikeuk/campus92/regEmergencyContact.md

 ## Emergency contact details

-Please check the details below and ensure ....
+Please check we have up to date emergency contact details for you.

 <table class="table table-striped notFullWidth">